Back to blog

 Priority 4: Low-Effort, Joke, or One-Word Reviews

 Skip.
 Entirely.
-A review that says "lol" or "it's a game" is not going to change regardless of what you write.
+A review that says "lol" or "it's a game" isn't going to change regardless of what you write.
 Spend zero time here.

 The ARAK response formula